 City of Bainbridge Island COVID-19 Testing Site

-The test site will continue to operate by appointment only 1 p.m. to 5 p.m. on Mondays and Wednesdays, and will offer 52 appointments per day.
+The test site will continue to operate by appointment only 1 p.m. to 5 p.m., and will offer 52 appointments per day.

 Testing is available regardless of health insurance status.